Sławomir Sawicki

 inspect

 The module offers several useful functions that help developers get information about live objects such as modules, classes, methods, functions, tracebacks, frame objects, and code objects in Python code.
-It provides 4 main functions: type checking, getting source code, inspecting classes and functions, and examining the interpreter stack.
+It provides four main functions: type checking, getting source code, inspecting classes and functions, and examining the interpreter stack.
 You can use it to retrieve the source code of a method, examine the contents of a class, or just get all the relevant information to display a detailed traceback.

 Example: